Rejuve/bayesnet/README.md

 		[ "significant_cold_symptoms","mild_cold_symptoms","no_cold_symptoms"]
 		)

 ## The Explanation Function

 The explanation function, "explain", tests the effect of each other variable in the net , when it is moved in the direction that would improve the variable of interest, on the variable of interest.
 Each internal variable and modified input variable in the net is changed one value over (assuming that the variable values represent an increasing/decreasing quantity), then the output value of the variable of interest is measured and subtracted from the output value it had before the value had changed, but with the other evidence set that was set before.
 The difference in probability is output :  if the probability of the value increases it would have a negative value.
 However, sensitivity is what we mostly care about, and the absolute value of the output can be taken for ranking the variables of the most effect were they to change.
 One may object that a good explaination needs more than one variable at a time tested.
 We chose to move one only in a tradeoff, but although each variable is moved individually for speed's sake, the internal variables contain interesting combinations of variables that we care about as well, and so much is explained.
 We use the explanation function to rank output messages in our app, and so speed is important.
 The explanation function is called from the proto if a list of variables to explain is given.
-Since some variables are improved when increased (such as social distancing in covid) and some are improved when lowered (such as risk of getting covid) , the default is to test what would make variable values of lower probability, and there is an option to indicate if the variables are improved when higher (ie social distancing.
+Since some variables are improved when increased (such as social distancing in covid) and some are improved when lowered (such as risk of getting covid) , the default is to test what would make variable values of lower probability, and there is an option to indicate if the variables are improved when higher (ie social distancing.0

 	explain_results =  explain(covid,bayesianNetwork,evidence,outvars,reverse_explain_list = ['social_distancing', 'social_distancing_binary'])

+As used above, this function explains why variables are doing poorly.
+A list of evidence can be entered into the reverse_evidence field of this function to explain why variables are doing well.
+By reverse evidence, we mean we make the value of the evicdence worse, and if it makes the explained variable worse, then it must have been what is making it good.
+All variables to be explained except the ones that used to be in the reverse_explain_list should appeat there when explaining why variables are doing well.

+We offer two wrapped versions of the function for the case when variables are doing well, and also when poorly, which does not need a long list of reverse evidence or reverse variables.
+Its is only used in nets where all rules are in the same direction.
+We adjusted the social_distancing variable above so tht it is in the same direction as the rest of the rules.

+	explain_why_bad(covid,bayesianNetwork,evidence,outvars)
+	explain_why_good(covid,bayesianNetwork,evidence,outvars)

+## Human Readable Rules

+Our addCpt function returns a description of all the CPT based rules, while the non_cpt_descriptions returns the discrete distributions.
+Here is a sampling, and the code that made the descriptions.

+The prevalence of  cough_test of value strong_positive_cough_test is 0.019999999552965164, of value positive_moderate_cough_test is 0.019999999552965164, of value positive_mild_cough_test is 0.029999999329447746, of value positive_asymp_cough_test is 0.029999999329447746, and of value healthy_cough_test is 0.8999999761581421.

+Against the baseline risks, the relative risk of diabetes for those in the age category of elderly is 4.5 , the relative risk of diabetes for those in the bmi category of bmi_over_40_high_risk is 5.1 , the relative risk of diabetes for those in the bmi category of bmi_35_to_39_moderate_risk is 3.6 , the relative risk of diabetes for those in the bmi category of bmi_30_to_34_low_risk is 2.5 , the relative risk of diabetes for those in the bmi category of bmi_25_to_29_overweight is 1.5 , and the relative risk of diabetes for those in the hypertension category of hypertension is 3.8 , and the relative risk of diabetes for those in the psychological_disorders category of psychological_disorders is 1.7.

+gastrointestinal_symptoms has the value of gastrointestinal_symptoms if nausea has the value of new_or_worse_or_severe_nausea, OR vomiting has the value of new_or_worse_or_severe_vomiting, OR abdominal_pain has the value of abdominal_pain; otherwise gastrointestinal_symptoms has the value of no_gastrointestinal_symptoms.

+	outstr = outstr + non_cpt_descriptions(bayesianNetwork)
+        outstr = outstr + addCpt(bayesianNetwork,cpt)

 ## The Anomaly Detection function